adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 - These classes are meaningful in small and big screens.
 - We can use a media query, to clear elements only when needed.

-*Think about how valuable a codified responsive grid system is.
-A visual layout should adapt to the content, not the other way around.*
+> Question: How valuable is a codified responsive grid system is?
+A layout should adapt to the content, not the other way around.

 ## 3. Because they are easier to find